Rob Bourdon: Career

 Bourdon and Brad Delson formed their own band, Relative Degree.
 The band played a sell-out concert at the Roxy Theatre before breaking up.

 Bourdon later joined Delson and Mike Shinoda to form Linkin Park, then known as Xero, in 1996.
 The band enjoyed mainstream success with their debut album, Hybrid Theory (2000), which would later go on to become 12× Platinum by the Recording Industry Association of America.
 Bourdon served as Linkin Park's drummer for seven studio albums and many international tours.
 Beyond drums and percussion, he also handled the band's business operations with Delson and bassist Dave Farrell.

 Bourdon played the drums for ten hours a day for seven consecutive days, mainly practicing "Keys to the Kingdom", during the production of the band's sixth studio album, The Hunting Party.
 He injured his back, but later recovered.

 He remained with Linkin Park through 2017, when the band went on hiatus following the death of vocalist Chester Bennington.
 Bourdon later informed the other members that he wished to distance himself from the band, and did not participate in re-release promotional activities or the 2024 compilation album Papercuts.
 Linkin Park announced their reformation on September 5, 2024, with new members, including Colin Brittain replacing Bourdon.

 Musical influences

 Bourdon's musical influences include Led Zeppelin, Tower of Power, Aerosmith, The Police, Bad Religion, Steely Dan, System of a Down, Incubus, and Dave Matthews Band.

 Personal life

-Bourdon resides in Los Angeles.
-He is Jewish.
+Bourdon resides in Los Angeles, and is Jewish.